Marketing For Architects

 • WordPress – the best Platform for architects’ websites

 WordPress is the best platform for architects’ websites and I’ll explain why.
-I am building my websites by myself for almost 2 decades using this platform.
-Apparently, 40% to 60% of all websites in the world operate on a WordPress platform.
+I have been building my websites by myself for almost 2 decades using this platform.
+40% to 60% of all websites in the world operate on a WordPress platform.
 That’s impressive!
 Architects are still reluctant to build websites to attract new clients Architects’…

 • Word-of-Mouth Vs Online Marketing For Architects’ Firms